 Did you miss an important national holiday?
 Did you book tickets to the Picasso exhibition in advance?
+Travel planning is essential.
 No matter if you’re going to a European city or on a Mexican roadtrip, this list will help you in your travel planning and make sure you don’t miss out!

 Before going through this cultural checklist, make sure you got the basics covered: 10 things to check before travelling!

 When you have decided on a destination and are sure you have a visa, first do an overall search and then start going into details with the…

 10 STEPS TO THE PERFECT TRAVEL PLAN